gatsbyjs/gatsby/docs/docs/building-an-ecommerce-site-with-shopify.md

 In this tutorial, you will setup a new Gatsby website that fetches product data from [Shopify](https://www.shopify.com).
 The site displays a list of all products on a product listing page, and a page for every product in the store.

-If you are already comfortable with Gatsby and Shopify, you might want to check out the [Gatsby Shopify starter](https://www.gatsbyjs.com/starters/AlexanderProd/gatsby-shopify-starter/), which provides many of the same features as this example.
+If you're already comfortable with Gatsby and Shopify, you might want to check out our [Shopify Starter Demo](https://shopify-demo.gatsbyjs.com/), a proof of concept showcasing 10,000 products and 30,000 SKUs (variants).
+You can clone the starter, host it on Gatsby and connect it to your own Shopify data to develop your own proof of concept in as little as an hour.

 ## Setting up your Shopify account